tye-shutty/hoi4_civ_calculator/README.md

 - parameters are designed to model Germany in 1936.

 All the code for these examples is provided in the jupyter notebooks.

+## Testing
+I tested this program by comparing it to my run of Germany through to March 5, 1937.
+There are probably hidden bugs.